swaldman/audiofluidity/README.md

 When your feed validates, follow the directions under [Submit an RSS feed](https://podcasters.apple.com/support/897-submit-a-show) to get your podcast into Apple Podcasts.
 See also [Spotify](https://podcasters.spotify.com/) and [Google](https://support.google.com/podcast-publishers/answer/10315648).

+### Updating your podcast

+For every new episode, you'll need to add an mp3 file, then update the episode list in `AudiofluidityGenerator.scala` with information about the new episode.
+You can also modify or update other information in that file, at the podcast level or from previous episodes.

+Then just run `audiofluidity generate` and upload the `podcastgen` directory to your server (or better yet, if you've configured it, just run `audiofluidity deploy`) and your podcast will be updated.

 ## Example podcast